EdgeApp/indy/README.md

+# Indy

-# Ethereum Super Node
+## An Ethereum Super Node Indexing Server

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-Ethereum Super Node is a an Ethereum blockchain Indexer and REST API server, built with NodeJS, Express and Parity.
+Indy is a an Ethereum blockchain indexer and REST API server, built with NodeJS, Express and Parity.
 The current DB implementation uses CouchDB.

-The indexer is running on the same machine as the Partity, creating a database of transactional data.
+The indexer is running on the same machine as the Parity, creating a database of transactional data.
 The data can then be queried using a REST API.

 ### REST API